 2010: Redshirted as a true freshman in his first season of college eligibility.

-Personal: Given name Maxwell Jaques Morgan...Born June 2, 1992, in Greeley, Colo. ...Parents are Mike and Natalie Morgan...Has two older brothers, two older sisters and one younger brother...Dad, Mike, was a wide receiver at BYU...Oldest brother, Blake, is a DB at BYU, while other brother Rex will be a redshirt freshman DB for the Cougars when he returns from his mission...In February before 2011 spring practice, spent a day at the Open Door Mission in Fort Collins, serving meals to the homeless...In the summer of 2011, devoted a day to meeting and playing with kids at the Boys and Girls Club in Wellington, Colo. ...Majoring in agricultural business...Hometown: Greeley, Colo.
+Personal: Given name Maxwell Jaques Morgan...Born June 2, 1992, in Greeley, Colo. ...Parents are Mike and Natalie Morgan...Has two older brothers, two older sisters and one younger brother...Dad, Mike, was a wide receiver at BYU...Oldest brother Blake and younger brother Rex played football as defensive backs at Brigham Young...In February 2011 spent a day at the Open Door Mission in Fort Collins, serving meals to the homeless...In the summer of 2011, devoted a day to meeting and playing with kids at the Boys and Girls Club in Wellington, Colo. ...In spring 2013 volunteered at a 5K for MS on the CSU Oval...Visited McGraw Elementary with teammates Aaron Davis, Kevin Davis and Nu'uvali Fa'apito in the spring of 2014 to read to the kids and play ball with them...Majoring in agricultural business...Hometown: Greeley, Colo.